calidan-x/summer-site/docs/basics/serialization.md

 A controller method returns an object will be serialized to JSON string with **application/json** in header context-type.
 String or other js primitive type will be converted to string with **text/html** in header context-type.

-Enum type in object will convert to Key string.
+### Enum type in object will convert to Key string by default.

 ```ts
 import { Controller, Get } from '@summer-js/summer'